gjsify/gnome-shell/README.md

 import GnomeShell from '@girs/gnome-shell';
 ```

-Or if you prefer CommonJS, you can also use this:
+If you prefer CommonJS, you can also use this:

 ```ts
 const GnomeShell = require('@girs/gnome-shell');
 ```

-> GNOME Shell extensions currently do not support ESM imports and instead rely on the global imports variable.
+GNOME Shell extensions currently [do not yet support ESM imports](https://gitlab.gnome.org/GNOME/gnome-shell/-/merge_requests/1499) and instead rely on the global `imports` [variable from GJS](https://gjs.guide/guides/gjs/intro.html).
 However, you can still use ESM syntax in TypeScript, but you need to ensure that your bundler translates these imports to CommonJS.

-Depending on your project configuration, it is recommended to use a bundler like [esbuild](https://esbuild.github.io/).
+We recommended to use [esbuild](https://esbuild.github.io/), which we also use [in our example](examples/hello-world).